embrace-community/embrace-docs/docs/intro/current-circumstances.md

 Distorted by profit motivation: the primary goal is profit not community.

+Does not prioritise the health of individuals or communities on the platform.
+The implementation often profits from toxic communication and benefits from altercations.

 Survelliance Capitalism is a term to describe the new form of capitalism that has emerged in the digital age.
 It is a system in which the primary goal is not to serve the community but to extract as much profit as